lucrbvi/half/doc/api.md

 # The Half Embedding API Reference

-The Half interpreter is a C++ library compatible with C99.
-You can embed it in your C/C++ application or use FFI for other languages.
+The Half interpreter is written entierely in a single header file in C99.
+You can just take it and embed in our programs.

 ## C API